 Free Alternative: DIY Hydrating Avocado Mask

-There’s no need to pay $45 for a jar of product when you can easily make a hydrating avocado mask at home using ingredients you likely already have in your kitchen.
+There’s no need to pay $49 for a jar of a product when you can easily make a hydrating avocado mask at home using ingredients you likely already have in your kitchen.
 Combine one-half of a ripe avocado — mashed until it’s soft — a teaspoon of plain organic yogurt and a teaspoon of honey to create a mask that has the same benefits, according to a recipe from Self.

 Spirit Junkie Daily Affirmations App